https://doyogawithjoy.com/#subscribe

 How to Find the Right Yoga Teacher

-Finding the right yoga teacher and style isn’t just about taste, preference or proximity.
+Finding the right yoga teacher and style isn’t just about taste, preference, or proximity.
 It’s about trust.
 It’s about alignment—not just physical, but philosophical and ethical.
-You deserve to know what kind of experience you’re stepping into, especially if you’ve tried other classes that didn’t quite feel right, or you’re approaching yoga with physical limitations, stress, or hesitation.
+You deserve to know what kind of experience you’re stepping into, especially if you’ve tried other classes that didn’t quite feel right, and you’re approaching yoga with physical limitations, stress, or hesitation.

 Joy Zazzera is Northeastern & Central Pennsylvania's only Registered Yoga Medicine® Therapeutic Specialist